ShaliniAnandaPhD/Mythrul/README.md

 Where 𝛽1 and 𝛼2 represent the network hash rate constant function coefficient and coefficient on investment intensity, respectively.
 Similarly, the average block size of Bitcoin is consistent with time due to the growing popularity of Bitcoin transactions and investment.
 The block size is estimated by time and is illustrated as below:

 Blocksize=𝑒𝛽2+𝛼3Time
-(4)

 Where 𝛽2 and 𝛼3 indicate the block size function constant coefficient and coefficient on time, respectively.
-The proportion of Chinese miners in the Bitcoin mining process will gradually decrease if mining Bitcoin in China is not profitable.
-So, the proportion parameter in the BBCE model is set as follows:

-ProportionofChineseminers=IFTHENELSE(MinercumulativeProfits<0,0.7−0.01×Time,0.7)
-(5)
-Suggested by the mining pool statistics obtained from BTC.com, China accounts for approximately 70% of Bitcoin blockchain operation around the world.
-As a result, we set the initial proportion of Chinese Bitcoin miners as 70%.
-In addition, the proportion of Chinese Bitcoin miners will gradually decrease if the Bitcoin mining process is no longer profitable in China.
+Proportion  of miners=IFTHENELSE(MinercumulativeProfits<0,0.7−0.01×Time,0.7)

 The energy consumed per hash will reduce, i.e., the mining efficiency of the Bitcoin blockchain will improve, when updated Bitcoin hardware is invested and introduced.
 Moreover, the market access standard for efficiency proposed by policy makers also affects network efficiency.
 Consequently, the mining efficiency can be calculated as follows:

-Miningefficiency=𝑒𝛽3+𝛼4×Investmentintensity×Marketassessstandardforefficiency
-(6)
+Mining efficiency = 𝑒𝛽3+𝛼4×Investmentintensity × Marketassessstandardforefficiency
 Where 𝛽3 and 𝛼4 act as the mining efficiency function constant coefficient and coefficient on investment intensity and market access standard for efficiency, respectively.

 The mining power of the Bitcoin blockchain can be obtained by network hash rate and mining efficiency.
 The equation of mining power is shown as follows: